Firenz/karumi-jobtest/README.md

 ```
 npm run test
 ```
-- To make the test to run in loop to watch your changes in code
+- To make the test to run in a loop to watch your changes in code
 ```
 npm run test:watch
 ```